CraftAcademy/library-challenge/README.md

 ### Requirements translated into USER STORIES

+As a library
+In order to be able to inform our visitors about all books we have I want to display all books

 As a visitor
 In order to take a book
 I want to see list of available books

-As a library
-In order to be able to give a book to our visitors
-I want to display available books

 As a visitor
 In order to choose a book